phil-opp/blog_os/posts/DRAFT-allocating-frames.md

 This allows us to create another, more advanced frame allocator in the future.

 ### The Allocator
 Now we can put everything together and create the actual frame allocator.
-It looks like this:
+Therefor we create a `src/memory/area_frame_allocator.rs` submodule.
+The allocator struct looks like this:

 ```rust
 use memory::{Frame, FrameAllocator};